 Federal and state legislation requires the provision of accommodations for students with disabilities as identified on the secondary student's IEP or 504 plan or postsecondary student's accommodations plan to meet individual needs to ensure equal access.
-Post secondary students with disabilities must self identify, present documentation, requires accommodations if needed, and develop a plan with their postsecondary service provider.
+Postsecondary students with disabilities must self-identify, present documentation, request accommodations if needed, and develop a plan with their postsecondary provider.

 Students desiring accommodations or updates to their accommodations are encouraged to self-identify as early in the program as possible.
 In order to receive disability accommodations, students must self-disclose the disability to the Students with Disabilities Coordinator and provide documentation that clearly shows evidence of a disability and applicable accommodations.
-The Students with Disabilities Coordinator will schedule a meeting with the student and instructor to discuss the documented disability and applicable accommodations.
+The Students with Disabilities Coordinator will schedule a meeting with the student and faculty to discuss the documented disability and applicable accommodations.

 Accommodations received in postsecondary education may differ from those received in secondary education.
 Accommodations change the way the student is instructed.
-Students with disabilities may need accommodations in such areas as instructional methods and materials, assignments, and assessments, time demands, and schedules, learning environment, assistive technology and special communication systems.
-Documentation of the accommodations request and provided should be maintained in a confidential file.
+Students with disabilities may need accommodations in such areas as instructional methods and materials, assignments, assessments, time demands, schedules, learning environment, assistive technology and special communication systems.
+Documentation of the accommodation requested and provided is maintained in a confidential file.